 The natural solution for stress incontinence, overactive bladder, and mixed incontinence!
 Imagine being able to walk in the park, go shopping, go on an interesting vacation, and exercise without the concern of embarrassing urine leakage.
 Imagine sleeping through the night without having to urinate.

-ExMI Pelvic Floor Therapy is a non-invasive, painless, and comfortable treatment.
+Pelvic Wave Therapy is a non-invasive, painless, and comfortable treatment.
 You don't need to use any probes or do boring exercises that will waste energy.
-ExMI Pelvic Floor Therapy trains the pelvic floor muscles with pulsating magnetic fields.
+Pelvic Wave Therapy trains the pelvic floor muscles with pulsating magnetic fields.

 - There should be improvement after 6-8 sessions